mitsuhiko/lucumr/2011/2/6/automatic-semicolon-insertion.rst

 `Are Semicolons Necessary in Javascript?
 <http://aresemicolonsnecessaryinjavascript.com/>`_.
 Despite popular
-believe the answer is “sometimes” and not “no”.
+belief the answer is “sometimes” and not “no”.
 But to save yourself time and troubles, just place them all the time.
 Not only will it save yourself some headaches, your code will also look more consistent.
 Because there will be situations where a semicolon becomes necessary to